‘Howard Halifax’ criticises bank for ‘disgraceful’ pronoun name badge row

 A spokesperson for Halifax said the bank wanted to “create a safe and accepting environment that opens the conversation around gender identity”.

-“We care about our customers and colleagues individual preferences," the spokesperson added.
-"For us, it’s a very simple solution to accidental misgendering.”
+“We care about our customers’ and colleagues’ individual preferences,” the spokesperson added.
+“For us, it’s a very simple solution to accidental misgendering.”

 Halifax said its staff are free to choose whether or not they want to wear the badges.